nithish007-git/password_manger/README.md

-# file manger app created with tkiner gui app
+# file manger app created with tkiner gui
 ------------
 # functionality
 - logs the data in seprate file